Frequently asked questions

 You should provide detailed information about your previous studies in the UK and any visas you have had for these studies (even if you have never studied using that visa, for example, if you were granted a Student Visa for a Master's degree a few years ago, but you decided not to enrol on the course, you will still need to declare this visa on the CAS request form).

 - This allows us to confirm to the UKVI that our course of study meets the 'Academic Progression' requirement.
-Academic progression is relevant if you have previously been granted a Tier 4 visa (or any pre-Tier 4 Student Visa).
+Academic progression is relevant if you have previously been granted a Student visa (or any Tier 4 or pre-Tier 4 Student Visa).

-- We can also check that you have not exceeded the time limit for studying in the UK.
+- We can check that you have not exceeded the time limit for studying in the UK (this is not relevant if your course leads to a postgraduate qualification).

 - You may see a reduced amount of course fees if you have been awarded a scholarship/ fees reduction towards course fees.